 Your general health

 You may have more than one type of surgery.
-These may be done as part of the same procedures or as separate procedures.
+These may be done as part of the same procedure or as separate procedures.
 Depending on the type and stage of your cancer, you may or may not have another type of treatment.
 These may include chemotherapy, which may be done before or after surgery.

 No matter what type of surgery you have, it’s important for the cancer to be surgically staged.
 This is done to tell the extent of the disease.
 To do this, a healthcare provider checks tissue samples (biopsies) that have been removed during surgery.
 Your surgeon may also remove one or more lymph nodes.
 This is called a lymph node biopsy.
-Your healthcare provider checks these samples to see if they have cancer cells.
+Your healthcare provider checks these samples to see if they contain cancer cells.